 Lead with empathySo how do tech companies create more hospitable environments for people like me?
-I spoke to Julian Green, Senior Manager of Inclusion Guidance at the Anita Borg Institute, about her experience advising tech organizations.
+I spoke to Julian Green, Director of Diversity & Inclusion Guidance at the Anita Borg Institute, about her experience advising tech organizations.

 Tarsha McCormick, ThoughtWorks’ head of Diversity and Inclusion for North America, recommends leaders set an example by taking a “proactive approach” to tough conversations, adding that ThoughtWorks’ leaders “address major world events that may affect employees personally by having public discussions and encouraging everyone to contribute”.

 Instituting inclusive values at the highest level is important, but not always enough.
 For many technologists, there’s been a harsh disconnect between their reality and the progressive values pledged by their employers; as seen in the microaggressions documented by former Googler Erica Joy Baker.
 “Senior leaders, team leaders, and human resources have to ensure the environment is a safe zone”, says Green.

 An employee’s daily experience is most affected by their front line manager.
 Team managers need to establish inclusive norms and implement safety on their teams for an organization’s good intentions to fulfill their reach.

 “People managers set the culture on their team”, Davis says.
 “Equipping managers with the education and tools they need to be authentic leaders ...and create a more inclusive environment every day has a positive rippling effect”.